SecureIdentityAlliance/osia/src/doc/06 - components.rst

 Third Party
 ===========

-The third party component MUST implement the following interfaces:
+The third party component MAY implement the following interfaces:

 .. include:: functional/_3rdparty.rst